128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-static       Static list of DNS nameservers automatic    Populate DNS nameservers from learned sources
+- static:       Static list of DNS nameservers
+- automatic:    Populate DNS nameservers from learned sources

 ## `configure authority router entitlement`